city41/rotary-bobble/src/README.md

 These are the actual patches that change Puzzle Bobble's PROM.
 They are JSON files and should be pretty self explanatory.

-## patchProm
+## patchRom

-A TypeScript app that can take in the patch json files and do the actual patching of the p rom
+A TypeScript app that can take in the patch json files and do the actual patching of the p and c roms

-`ts-node src/patchProm/patchProm.ts <patch-1.json> <patch2-json> ...`
+`ts-node src/patchRom/main.ts <patch-1.json> <patch2-json> ...`

 ## pico